The best plants for attracting bees

-Bees love open flowers that have sweet nectar on show and are a welcoming and easy place to land.
+Bees love open flowers that have sweet nectar on the show and are welcoming and easy places to land.
 Flowers like this gorgeous Clematis ‘Ville de Lyon’ are perfect.
 With a pronounced stamen that contrasts beautifully with the pink hue of the petals, these flowers bloom in late spring with a second flush in late summer!

 Bees prefer hanging out in the sun to being in the shade so try and position your bee-friendly flowers in a spot that gets lots of sunlight.
 Ideally, some shelter from the wind is also desirable.

 This Ceanothus Repens Patio Tree thrives in a sheltered sunny spot and its clusters of sweetly fragrant blue flowers are irresistible to pollinators.

 There are over 250 types of bees in the U.K.; as you’d expect, they all have slightly different habits.
 This means ‘bee season’ can last longer than you might expect and you may wish to provide flowers for them from early spring right through to late autumn.